apostrophecms/apostrophe-documentation/modules/apostrophe-modal/browser-apostrophe-modal.md

 and fallback behavior if there is no parent modal already on the stack or the parent modal does not have the `apos-modal-slideable` CSS class.
+### indicateCurrentModal(*adding*)
+For ease of browser regression testing, make sure the current modal and its proxies such as $instructions, $modalFilters, etc. all have the data-apos-modal-current attribute, and that nothing else does.
 ### resizeContentHeight()
 Calculates the appropriate modal body height by subtracting header, breadcrumb, and footer heights and an additional